timofeevda/jstressy/README.md

       ...
 ```

-Note: by default, JStressy uses [0,1) random numbers interval to calculation the next Poisson arrival. *poissonMaxRandom* property can be used to set the random number maximum value (exclusive) to control the number of Poisson arrivals and the interval between Poisson arrival.
-Low max random values give you fewer arrivals with bigger intervals between each arrival.
+Note: by default, JStressy uses random double value in [poissonMinRandom, 1) interval for calculating the next Poisson arrival. poissonMinRandom property can be used to set the random number min value (inclusive) to control the number of Poisson arrivals and the interval between these arrivals (default value is 0.0001).
+Big min random values give you more arrivals with smaller intervals between each arrival.

 ![](https://github.com/timofeevda/jstressy/blob/master/docs/figures/poisson_rate.PNG)